Falex030/University_Bot/README.md

 ## Project Description

-This bot is designed to automatically join online classes, providing convenience and efficiency for remote learning sessions.
+This bot is designed to automatically join online classes, ensuring presence during distance learning.

+## Technologies Used
+- Selenium
+- Schedule